Sutto/rocket_pants/README.md

 First thing's first, you're probably asking yourself - "Why the ridiculous name?".
 It's simple, really - RocketPants is memorable, and sounds completely bad ass. - everything a library needs.

 At its core, RocketPants is a set of tools (built around existing toolsets such as ActionPack) to make it easier to build well-designed APIs in Ruby and more importantly, along side Rails.
-You can think of it like [Grape](https://github.com/intridea/grape), a fantastic library which RocketPants was original inspired by but with deeper Rails and ActionPack integration.
+You can think of it like [Grape](https://github.com/intridea/grape), a fantastic library which RocketPants was originally inspired by but with deeper Rails and ActionPack integration.

 ## Key Features